daddydrac/-deprecated-NVIDIA-GPU-Tensor-Core-Accelerator-PyTorch-OpenCV/README.md

 ### NVIDIA GPU/Tensor Core Accelerator for PyTorch, PyTorch Geometric, TF2, Tensorboard + OpenCV
-A complete computer vision container that includes Jupyter notebooks with built-in code hinting, Miniconda, CUDA 11, TensorRT inference accelerator for Tensor cores, CuPy (GPU drop in replacement for Numpy), PyTorch, PyTorch Geometric for geomteric learning and/or Graph Neural Networks, TendorFlow 2, Tensorboard, and OpenCV (complied for CUDA) for accelerated workloads on NVIDIA Tensor cores and GPUs.
+A complete computer vision container that includes Jupyter notebooks with built-in code hinting, Miniconda, CUDA 11, TensorRT inference accelerator for Tensor cores, CuPy (GPU drop in replacement for Numpy), PyTorch, PyTorch Geometric for geomteric learning and/or Graph Neural Networks, TendorFlow 2, Tensorboard, and OpenCV (complied for CUDA) for accelerated workloads on NVIDIA Tensor cores and GPUs. <em>Roadmap:</em> Adding Dask for GPU based image preprosccing and pipelines, as well as model mgm't, and model serving and monitoring.

 **There are working notebook examples on how to wire up, both Torch and TF2 to Tensorboard in ```/app``` folder.